 Armed Mexican soldiers confronted US soldiers on US soil

-WASHINGTON – U.S. officials say two American soldiers in a remote area of Texas were confronted by Mexican soldiers who thought they had crossed into Mexico.
+WASHINGTON – Two U.S. soldiers in a remote area of Texas were confronted by Mexican soldiers who thought the Americans had crossed into Mexico, U.S. officials said Tuesday.
+The Mexican troops reportedly removed a weapon from the American soldier who was armed.

-The Mexican troops reportedly took the weapon from the American soldier who was armed.
+U.S. Northern Command, which manages military support for Customs and Border Protection, said the Americans were in a CBP vehicle in a remote area in the vicinity of Clint, Texas.

-U.S. defense officials say the Americans were in a Customs and Border Protection vehicle in a remote area southeast of El Paso, Texas, when the incident occurred.
+The incident happened on April 13 and was first reported by Newsweek, which said one of the Mexican military members removed a service pistol from the hip of one of the Americans and threw it inside the U.S. government vehicle.

-The incident happened on April 13 and was first reported by Newsweek.
+A Northern Command statement to The Associated Press on Tuesday said an inquiry by the Defense Department and CBP revealed that the Mexican military members believed they were on Mexican territory at the time they confronted the Americans.
+The incident happened on a slice of U.S. territory south of the border wall but north of the actual border.

-A Northern Command statement to The Associated Press on Tuesday said the Mexican military members believed they were on Mexican territory at the time they confronted the Americans.
+"After a brief discussion between the soldiers from the two nations, the Mexican military members departed the area," Northern Command said.
+"The U.S. soldiers immediately contacted CBP, who responded quickly.
+Throughout the incident, the U.S. soldiers followed all established procedures and protocols."
+It said an inquiry is ongoing.

 The U.S. troops are at the border as part of a Trump administration effort to reduce illegal crossings.